kshakib22/second-brain/content/Programming/Web Dev/JS/2- Advanced JS and DOM Manipulation.md

 Check [[OOP in JavaScript]] for objects/constructors etc. Everything in JS is basically flexible, mutable objects and both properties and methods for an object can be added at anytime.
 It is essentially [Prototype based](Prototype%20based) language, which has a number of significant differences compared to traditional OOP.

+Once basic JS and DOM manipulation have been completed, take a look at the [brief overview of jQuery](../jQuery%20Basics.md) where basics of jQuery is shown to make DOM manipulation much easier and less verbose.
+After that move to [Introduction to NodeJS](../Nodejs/0-NodeJS.md) for backend stuff.